Loop Splitting - V37.0

 Nonrecurring charges for Splitter Shelves, Splitter TIE Cable Connections, Engineering, and Reclassification are billed Billing and Receivable Tracking (BART) System.
 Detailed information regarding the BART Bill, Inquiry and Disputes is described in the Billing Information - Billing and Receivable Tracking (BART).

-Recurring charges for Splitter Shelves and Splitter TIE Cable Connections will be billed in Integrated Access Billing System (IABS).
-Detailed information regarding the IABS Bill, Inquiry and is described in the Integrated Access Billing System (IABS).
+Recurring charges for Splitter Shelves and Splitter TIE Cable Connections will be billed in Carrier Access Billing System (CABS).
+Detailed information regarding the IABS Bill, Inquiry and is described in the Carrier Access Billing System (CABS).

 CenturyLink contact information is located in Wholesale Customer Contacts.